d-bl/MAE-gf/docs/counting-snow/index.md

 ### All pairs entering before any pair leaves

-With six pairs we have 6x5x4x3x2=720 permutations.
+With six threads or pairs we have 6x5x4x3x2=720 permutations.
-After filtering reflections with we still have 230 options.
+After filtering reflections with we still have [230 options](permutations-for-6.txt).
+20 have internal bdpq reflections, 28 have bd and 28 have bp.

 You can [download](654321.svg) this not-exhaustive family.
 This example is created manually from one of the generated permutations, which happens to be workable by itself.
+The pairs are just bent, start and end stayed put.
 ![](654321.svg)

+One example has blobs to identify stitches.
+Each blob covers 4 threads.
+The blobs share two threads with one previous blob and two with another.
+Only some of the threads in a blob may be used.
-An example with the blobs applied to a [3-pair plait](/GroundForge/stitches.html?patchWidth=7&patchHeight=13&tile=5-C-B-,-5-5-5,5-5-5-,-5-5-5,--5-5-,-B---C,--C-B-,-B---C,--C-B-,-B---C,&shiftColsSW=0&shiftRowsSW=10&shiftColsSE=6&shiftRowsSE=10&e1=llctctt&c1=ctctt&a1=ctctt&f2=ctctt&d2=ctctt&b2=ctctt&e3=ctctt&c3=ctctt&a3=ctctt&f4=rclc&d4=ctctt&b4=ctc&e5=cr&c5=ctc&f6=cr&b6=ctc&e7=lcr&c7=ctc&f8=c&b8=ctc&e9=crcl&c9=ctc&f10=rttctctt&b10=ctc) using thread diagrams as pair diagrams.
+The stitches are applied to a [3-pair plait](/GroundForge/stitches.html?patchWidth=7&patchHeight=13&tile=5-C-B-,-5-5-5,5-5-5-,-5-5-5,--5-5-,-B---C,--C-B-,-B---C,--C-B-,-B---C,&shiftColsSW=0&shiftRowsSW=10&shiftColsSE=6&shiftRowsSE=10&e1=llctctt&c1=ctctt&a1=ctctt&f2=ctctt&d2=ctctt&b2=ctctt&e3=ctctt&c3=ctctt&a3=ctctt&f4=rclc&d4=ctctt&b4=ctc&e5=cr&c5=ctc&f6=cr&b6=ctc&e7=lcr&c7=ctc&f8=c&b8=ctc&e9=crcl&c9=ctc&f10=rttctctt&b10=ctc).
-Challenge: a generic recipe
+TO DO: a generic recipe

-You can [download](all-in-before-any-out.svg) the following filtered permutations, or examine the full [list](all-in-before-any-out.txt) generated with this [script](all-in-before-any-out.py).
+You can [download](all-in-before-any-out.svg) the following filtered permutations generated with this [script](all-in-before-any-out.py).
 ![](all-in-before-any-out.svg)